Theory of multiple intelligences: Naturalistic

-Not part of Gardner's original seven, naturalistic intelligence was proposed by him in 1995.
-"If I were to rewrite Frames of Mind today, I would probably add an eighth intelligence – the intelligence of the naturalist.
-It seems to me that the individual who is readily able to recognize flora and fauna, to make other consequential distinctions in the natural world, and to use this ability productively (in hunting, in farming, in biological science) is exercising an important intelligence and one that is not adequately encompassed in the current list."
+Not part of Gardner's original seven, naturalistic intelligence was proposed by him in 1995:

+If I were to rewrite Frames of Mind today, I would probably add an eighth intelligence—the intelligence of the naturalist.
+It seems to me that the individual who is readily able to recognize flora and fauna, to make other consequential distinctions in the natural world, and to use this ability productively (in hunting, in farming, in biological science) is exercising an important intelligence and one that is not adequately encompassed in the current list.

 This area has to do with nurturing and relating information to one's natural surroundings.
-Examples include classifying natural forms such as animal and plant species and rocks and mountain types.
-Essential cognitive skills include pattern recognition, taxonomy and empathy for living beings.
-Nature deficit disorder describes a recent hypothesis that mental health is negatively impacted by a lack of attention to and understanding of nature, e.g., nature deficit disorder.
+Examples include classifying natural forms such as animal and plant species, and rocks and mountain types.
+Essential cognitive skills include pattern recognition, taxonomy, and empathy for living beings.
+Nature deficit disorder describes a recent hypothesis that mental health is negatively impacted by a lack of attention to and understanding of nature.

-This sort of ecological receptiveness is deeply rooted in a "sensitive, ethical, and holistic understanding" of the world and its complexities – including the role of humanity within the greater ecosphere.
+This sort of ecological receptiveness is deeply rooted in a "sensitive, ethical, and holistic understanding" of the world and its complexities—including the role of humanity within the greater ecosphere.
 This ability continues to be central in such roles like veterinarians, ecological scientists and botanists.

 Proposed additional intelligences

-From the beginning Howard Gardner has stated that there may be more intelligences beyond the original seven identified in 1983.
+From the beginning, Howard Gardner has stated that there may be more intelligences beyond the original seven identified in 1983.
 That is why the naturalist was added to the list in 1999.
-Several other human capacities were rejected because they do not meet enough of the criteria including personality characteristics such as humor, sexuality and extroversion.
+Several other human capacities were rejected because they do not meet enough of the criteria, including personality characteristics such as humor, sexuality, and extroversion.

 Pedagogical and digital

-In January 2016, Gardner mentioned in an interview with Big Think that he was considering adding the teaching–pedagogical intelligence "which allows us to be able to teach successfully to other people".
+In January 2016, Gardner mentioned in an interview with Big Think that he was considering adding the teaching–pedagogical intelligence, "which allows us to be able to teach successfully to other people".
 In the same interview, he explicitly refused some other suggested intelligences like humour, cooking and sexual intelligence.
-Professor Nan B. Adams argues that based on Gardner's definition of multiple intelligences, digital intelligence – a meta-intelligence composed of many other identified intelligences and stemmed from human interactions with digital computers – now exists.
+Professor Nan B. Adams argues that based on Gardner's definition of multiple intelligences, digital intelligence—a meta-intelligence composed of many other identified intelligences and stemmed from human interactions with digital computers—now exists.